MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-port-usage.md

 Azure PlayFab Party automatically performs fragmentation and reassembly to fit large application messages within environmental packet size limits.
 Some network environments can still cause communication failures despite this functionality.

 PlayFab Party currently expects environments to support a Maximum Transmission Unit (MTU) size of at least 1419 bytes to avoid poor performance or potential connectivity failures.
 This MTU size is supported in typical environments.
-Virtual Private Networks (VPNs), IPv4 or IPv6 tunneling, or explicit administrative configuration might reduce the MTU size in one or both directions of the network path between the Party client, service, or other clients and impact connectivity.
+Virtual Private Networks (VPNs), IPv4/IPv6 tunneling, or explicit administrative configuration might reduce the MTU size in one or both directions of the network path between the Party client, service, or other clients.

 If the MTU supported end-to-end in a given environment is insufficient, the [`PartyManager::ConnectToNetwork`](reference/classes/partymanager/methods/partymanager_connecttonetwork.md) operation may fail with [`PartyStateChangeResult::InternetConnectivityError`](reference/enums/partystatechangeresult.md).
 Alternatively, connectivity may succeed but the device may encounter additional unnecessary latency, packet loss, or unexpected disconnections.